 This study used a descriptive quantitative approach and was analyzed using regression analysis.
-This study aims to analyze external factors that affect student learning outcomes in mathematics for class X science at SMAN 1 Panji, Situbondo.
-In this study, using an ex-post facto research design.
+This study aims to analyze external factors that affect student learning outcomes in mathematics for class X students majoring in Science at SMA Negeri 1 Panji Situbondo.
+In this study, using an ex post facto research design.